aquatix/dammit.nl/content/posts/firefox-deb-ubuntu-2204.md

 sudo apt install firefox
 ```

+!!! warning

     Note that this PPA does not provide localised (translated) versions, so installing for example `firefox-locale-nl` will install the snap again.
 If you prefer a translation or another edition of Firefox, you can use the alternative install method discussed next.

 ## Or use the version provided by Mozilla.org